Life Changes During Market Volatility

 The Pre-Retiree Reaction: The Threshold Crisis

-Those within roughly 5–10 years of retirement often experience volatility as a unique kind of pressure: the sense that retirement is close enough to touch, but not yet secure.
+Those within roughly 5 to 10 years of retirement often experience volatility as a unique kind of pressure — the sense that retirement is close enough to touch, but not yet secure.
+This stage is frequently defined by a shift from growth to protection.

 This stage is less about portfolio design and more about the emotional weight of crossing a line.

-The Retiree Reaction: Sequence-of-Returns Panic
+The Retiree Reaction: Sequence-of-Returns Pressure

-That creates sequence-of-returns risk: when poor returns arrive early in retirement, withdrawals can magnify the damage and reduce the portfolio’s ability to recover later.
+Once retired, the math changes.
+Retirees are not accumulating.
+They are withdrawing.
+That creates sequence-of-returns risk — when poor returns arrive early in retirement, withdrawals can magnify the damage and reduce the portfolio's ability to recover later.

 Even if long-term average returns eventually look similar, the timing can produce very different outcomes for a retiree who is drawing income.